 MONKEY BEACH PARADISE

-Just before arriving we saw monkeys again.
-This time they were guarding the bridge that makes way to the Monkey Beach.
+Just before arriving, we saw monkeys again.
+This time, they were guarding the bridge that makes way to the Monkey Beach.

 The beaches of Penang National Park are some of the most beautiful I’ve ever seen.

-LUNCH IN MONKEY BEACH
+LUNCH at MONKEY BEACH

 Between the palm trees you’ll find swings and lianas to enjoy your time at the beach.